German-suited playing cards: East German pattern

 These older northern patterns have been eclipsed by the double-headed New Altenburg, New German or East German pattern, created by Walter Krauss (1908–1985) in the former East Germany, which added corner indices to every card but the Aces and cleverly changed the dimensions of the cards to match those of standard poker or rummy cards.
 In 2018, ASS Altenburger (ASS) launched the first 52-card, German-suited pack to be manufactured for several centuries as part of a Rommé set comprising 2 packs of 52 cards plus 2 jokers each.
 This limited edition of 1000 sets was sold out almost immediately and so, in 2019, ASS published a revised set taking account of customer feedback.
 Despite being German-suited, the cards featured Queens and Jacks instead of Obers and Unters.
 In addition, there are Twos as well as Deuces (called Aces).
 The Queens had also been designed by Krauss originally, but they were unpopular, and such version with Queens instead of Obers is otherwise no longer in print.

-Prussian pattern
+Prussian-Silesian pattern

+Pip cards in the Polish pattern feature Polish cities, whereas aces - women.